 - Assemble the dough into a ball and gently flatten it with your hands.
 Place a second sheet of baking paper over it, and leave to rest for about 10 minutes.

-- Roll the Pastry into a large circle (see note 2).
+- Roll the Pastry into a large circle (see note 2) about 4mm - 1/8 inch thick.
 Place the tart pan over it to check it is rolled wide enough to fill it.

 - Place the rolled pastry over a flat tray and leave in the fridge to rest for at least 1 hour (or up to 24 hours).